Intersmash/intersmash-applications/README.md

 # Intersmash Applications

-Applications to be used in Intersmash tests.
+Applications used by Intersmash tests.